ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-The `Connection Priority` Connection Property operates on Connections in a Connection Group using the same approach as in {{msg-priority}}: when allocating available network capacity among Connections in a Connection Group, sends on Connections with higher Priority values will be prioritized over sends on Connections with lower Priority values.
+The `Connection Priority` Connection Property operates on Connections in a Connection Group using the same approach as in {{msg-priority}}: when allocating available network capacity among Connections in a Connection Group, sends on Connections with higher Priority values will be prioritized over sends on Connections that have lower Priority values.
 Capacity will be shared among these Connections according to the Connection Group Transmission Scheduler property ({{conn-scheduler}}).
 See {{priority-in-taps}} for more.